TAKE THE QUIZ

 Carbon monoxide (CO) is an odorless, colorless gas that can cause sudden illness or death when inhaled.
 This is called CO poisoning.
 Recognize CO poisoning symptoms, including: headache, nausea, dizziness, vomiting, confusion, and tiredness.
 If you suspect CO poisoning, seek prompt medical attention.

-CO is in fumes from cars, portable generators, heating systems and similar things.
+CO is in fumes from cars, boats, portable generators, heating systems and similar things.
 Each year in Minnesota, especially in winter, unintentional CO poisonings result in emergency department visits, hospitalizations, and even deaths.
 CO poisonings are tragic and costly, and many poisonings can be prevented with proper use and maintenance of CO alarms.

 Carbon monoxide poisoning is preventable